nextcloud/documentation/deployment_recommendations/index.rst

    optimal scalability.

 * Session Management
-   Redis should be use for the session management storage (see `Configuring Memory Caching`_).
+   Redis should be used for the session management storage.

 * Caching
    Redis for distributed in-memory caching (see `Configuring Memory Caching`_).

 * Storage
    An off-the-shelf NFS solution should be used.
-Examples are IBM Elastic Storage or RedHAT CEPH.
+Examples are IBM Elastic Storage or RedHAT Ceph.
 Optionally, an S3 compatible object store can also be used.

-    .. comment:  (please add more meat here)

 * ownCloud Edition
    Enterprise Edition.
 (See `ownCloud Server or Enterprise Edition`_ for